C0Mon/task-tracker/README.md

-# Task Manager CLI
+# task-tracker

 A simple command-line interface for managing tasks in a JSON file.
 This Python script allows you to add, list, update, and delete tasks efficiently.
+Completed and submitted for https://roadmap.sh/projects/task-tracker

 ## Features